SimplexCC/sell-docs/source/includes/reference/_crypto-check-notify-status.md

 ## Parameters ##

-> Example: you notifying Simplex of a crypto-check process status change:
+> Example: you notifying Simplex of a crypto-check status change:

 ```json
 {